 At The Law Offices of Jason E. Taylor, we have years of experience dealing with auto accident cases, and we know how to get results.
 No matter how minor the car accident is, we can help you through the legal process and ensure your rights are protected.
 Contact us today to schedule a free case evaluation.

 There are a few reasons you might want to consider hiring a lawyer after a minor car accident.

 First, if the other driver was at fault, you’ll likely need to deal with their insurance company.
-Insurance companies are in the business of making money, and they’re often reluctant to pay out claims.
+Insurance companies are in the business of making money, and their version of what is a reasonable settlement may be vastly different than yours. .
 An experienced attorney can help you navigate the insurance claim process and fight for the compensation you deserve.

 Second, even if the other driver was not at fault, you may still need to deal with your own insurance company.
-If your insurance company denies your claim or offers a low settlement, an attorney can help you negotiate a fair resolution.
+Whichever insurance company you are dealing with, whether your own or the other driver’s, if they deny your claim or offer an unreasonable settlement, an attorney can help you negotiate a fair resolution.

 Finally, if you were injured in the accident, you may be facing expensive medical bills and lost wages.
 A lawyer can help you recover these costs from the responsible party.

 How Do I Know if I Need a Lawyer?